ckgresla/website/pages/about.md

 Professionally, I am a member of the technical staff @ [lindy.ai](https://lindy.ai) -- where I spend my days training language models to take meaningful actions in the real-world, on behalf of Users.

-My primary research interests lay in natural language processing for action execution, classic reinforcement learning, novel deep learning architectures and things that look like intelligence.
+My primary research interests lay in natural language processing for agents, learning architectures, creative machine learning applications and generally things that look like intelligence.

 I am a Chicago Native and currently call San Francisco Home.